-2020 Hyundai Tucson vs Kia Sportage
+2021 Hyundai Tucson vs Kia Sportage

 Our team at Norm Reeves Hyundai Superstore Cerritos put together this Hyundai Tucson vs. Kia Sportage vehicle comparison to give shoppers like you a close look at how these rides stack up against each other.
 Enjoy our article and contact us if you’d like to learn more!

-In many respects, shoppers will find that the Hyundai Tucson and Kia Sportage seem identical in terms of interior spaciousness.
+In many respects, shoppers will find that the new Hyundai Tucson and the Kia Sportage seem identical in terms of interior spaciousness.
 Both vehicles offer 41.5 inches of front legroom and 38.2 inches of rear legroom, giving riders throughout the cabin plenty of room to stretch out on those long rides.

 In terms of hip room, however, you’ll find more space to work with in the Tucson.
-In the front-row seats, you’ll find 55.6 inches of hip room in the Tucson, compared to 54.3 inches of hip room in the Sportage.
+In the front-row seats, you’ll find 55.6 inches of hip room in the Tucson, compared to 54.3 inches of front hip room in the Sportage.
 In the rear, there are 54.5 inches of hip room in the Tucson and just 51.2 inches of hip room in the Sportage.

 When it comes to bigger items you need to transport in your SUV, the Tucson allows you to fold down the rear seats to access 61.9 cubic feet of cargo volume.
 You can also fold the rear seats in the Kia Sportage down flat, but this only gives you 60.1 cubic feet of cargo volume.
 This means you’ll have an easier time fitting wider, taller, or longer items in the Hyundai Tucson.

-Safety Features & Ratings
+Hyundai vs Kia: Safety Features & Ratings

 However, the Tucson holds a few key safety advantages.
-It got a full five stars on the NHTSA’s frontal crash test, while the Sportage only achieved four stars.
+It got a full five stars on the NHTSA’s frontal crash test, while the 2020 Sportage only achieved four stars.
 Because the frontal crash test simulates a head-on collision and evaluates a vehicle’s ability to withstand one, the Tucson has a slight advantage in terms of predicted crashworthiness.